Working in Poland?

 Taxation in Poland

 Citizens and permanent residents in Poland are required to pay income tax.
 Once you have lived in Poland for more than 184 days within 12 months, you are taxed on your overall income, with taxes being deducted from your monthly salary.
 If you work in Poland as a representative of a foreign company, you may be subject to tax exemptions.
-The top personal income rate in 2011 was levied at above 85,000 Polish zlotys per year, amounting to 32%.
+The top personal income rate in 2014 was levied at above 85,528 PLN per year, amounting to 32%.

 One-off earnings, such as dividends, are taxed separately.
 Poland has signed more than 60 tax treaties with other countries, including Germany, the USA, and UK.
-Make sure to check if such a treaty exists for your country.
+You can check if such a treaty exists for your country on the finance website of the Polish government.

 Just like every Polish citizen, you are obligated to contribute to the local social security system while working in Poland.
 The country’s social security system covers sickness, old age, and accident insurance.
 With your contributions you qualify to receive the same benefits as Polish nationals.
 According to the social security scheme in Poland, employees and employers contribute to the following amount of their salary to the social security system: